ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 .. contents:: Topics

 .. note:: This API is intended for internal Ansible use.
 Ansible may make changes to this API at any time that could break backward compatibility with older versions of the API.
 Because of this, external use is not supported by Ansible.
+If you want to use Python API only for executing playbooks or modules, consider `ansible-runner <https://ansible-runner.readthedocs.io/en/latest/>`_ first.

 There are several ways to use Ansible from an API perspective.
 You can use the Ansible Python API to control nodes, you can extend Ansible to respond to various Python events, you can